 Exercise By Trimester – What You Need To Know

 There is a lot of information available online about prenatal exercise.
-In fact, this is likely not the first blog you’ve read on this topic.
 Unfortunately though, so much of that information is fear mongering, not evidence-based, or just there to sell an expensive program.
+We want to change that.
 While we’d love for you get your prenatal exercise with us, what is most important is that you trust your body and move it often, whether it’s in our class, at home, or elsewhere.
 And as always, discuss your physical activity with your doctor or midwife.
 Serious complications are very rare, but must be considered by a qualified prenatal health care professional.

 While not yet restricted by belly size or some of the other changes in pregnancy, the first trimester for many is marked by fatigue and nausea, and physical activity is understandably a low priority.
 Unfortunately, there are also persistent old wives’ tales about physical activity in early pregnancy being dangerous.
 Even some health and fitness professionals propagate this misinformation.
 We believe this is damaging to your belief about the capability of your body, and can have detrimental effects in pregnancy, birth, and postpartum.
 Avoiding physical activity during the first trimester, while sometimes important for your comfort, is not safer or healthier.
 In fact, the opposite has been found to be true—physical activity is one of the most important things you can do for your health and the health of your baby, from the first week of pregnancy to the last.